 AWS Vs. GCP: Cloud Storage Pricing Comparison

-Credit: Amazon S3 pricing in Ohio Region
+Credit: Amazon S3 pricing in the Ohio Region

 On the other corner, Google Cloud Storage also offers several types of storage.
 But, again, the starting standard rate is slightly more affordable per GB than AWS cloud storage ($0.020 vs $0.023 per GB).
 See below: